BrysonWilks/league-coding-challenge/README.md

 (virtual-env) ➜  bin
 ```

-Once your virtual environment has been activate please navigate to the 'mainsite' directory by using this command
+Once your virtual environment has been activated please navigate to the 'mainsite' directory by using this command

 ```
 cd ../../mainsite/